What does a Operations Specialist do?

 - Bachelor’s degree in Business Administration, Operations Management, or a related field.

-- Proven experience in an operations management role, preferably in a similar industry.
+- Minimum of 3-5 years of experience in operations management or a similar role.

 - Strong analytical and problem-solving skills.